Aperoni1/MIST_353_Group/README.md

 # MIST_353_Group

-This web application (will) features an interactive map users can click on to find nearby trails, wildfire risks, and weather in the surrounding area
+This web application (will) features an interactive map users can click on to find nearby trails, wildfire risks, and weather in the surrounding area.
+.